Plasma Surface TreatmentsTreat your products with plasma to increase quality and consistency

 All surfaces are contaminated with organics even though the contaminates are usually invisible to the casual observer.
 These contaminants impact an object’s ability to interact with other materials such as glue or ink.
-By treating an object's surface with a specialized plasma surface treatment, we are able to remove organic contaminants.
+By treating an object's surface with a plasma, we are able to remove organic contaminants.

 Organic contaminant removal increases the bond strength of a glue or solder and provides increased reliability for printing.
 These treatments work well on shiny plastics and rubbers, allowing printing and bonding.